Researcher Uses Historical Data to Identify Trends in Pilot Injuries

 |0

-This work, Researcher Uses Historical Data to Identify Trends in Pilot Injuries [Image 2 of 2], by Paul Lagasse, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Researcher Uses Historical Data to Identify Trends in Pilot Injuries, by Paul Lagasse, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.